This Week in Petroleum History: July 28 – August 3

 The 800-mile Trans-Alaska Pipeline system, including pumping stations, connecting pipelines, and the ice-free Valdez Marine Terminal, ended up costing billions.
 The last pipeline weld occurred on May 31, 1977, and oil from the Prudhoe Bay field began flowing to the port of Valdez on June 20, traveling at four miles an hour through the 48-inch-wide pipe.

-The completed pipeline system, at a cost of $8 billion, including terminal and pump stations, will transport about 20 percent of U.S. petroleum production.
-Tax revenues alone earned Alaskans about $50 billion by 2002.
+The pipeline system cost $8 billion, including terminal and pump stations, and would transport about 20 percent of U.S. petroleum production.
+Tax revenue earned Alaskans about $50 billion by 2002.

 Engineering Milestones